By Barry Keate

 All of the products are available together at a reduced cost in our Arches Combo Pack.
-For a limited time you can add our sustained release Arches Tinnitus Sleep Formula to your combo pack absolutely free.

 If you have tinnitus due to hearing loss, Arches Tinnitus Formulas can help you to reduce tinnitus sound levels, feel better, sleep better, and enjoy a quieter life.

 2 - Oregon Health & Science University.
 "Serotonin may worsen tinnitus."
 Science Daily 22 August 2017. www.sciencedaily.com/releases/2017/08/170822123836.htm